Sigil Standard Library

 • ✅ Random number generation and collection helpers - stdlib/random

-• ✅ Regular-expression compile/test/search - stdlib/regex
+• ✅ Regular-expression compile/test/search with all-matches support - stdlib/regex

 • ✅ HTTP and TCP clients and servers - stdlib/httpClient, stdlib/httpServer, stdlib/tcpClient, stdlib/tcpServer